sea anemones text index | photo index

 The tentacles come in shades of brown with many regular dark bands along the length.
 The body column appears to be covered with a leathery skin.

-Similar to the Wiggly reef star anemone which tends to be more colourful, lacks the regular bands and tends to be found near coral reefs and among coral rubble.
+Sometimes mistaken for the Wiggly reef star anemone which tends to be more colourful, lacks the regular bands and tends to be found near coral reefs and among coral rubble.

 Pulau Sudong, Dec 09